w9ahmed/CloningTwitterWebsite/README.md

 ### The project now uses nodeJS, so make sure you have node installed.
 To install nodeJS: ###

-* sudo apt-get install node
+* sudo apt-get install nodejs
 * sudo apt-get install npm

 ### If you don't have Bower installed: ###